salemove/freddy/README.md

 * Inject the appropriate default logger and set up connection parameters:

-        Messaging.setup(Logger.new(STDOUT), host: 'localhost', port: 5672, user: 'guest', pass: 'guest')
+        Freddy.setup(Logger.new(STDOUT), host: 'localhost', port: 5672, user: 'guest', pass: 'guest')

 * Use Freddy to deliver and respond to messages:

-        Messaging::Freddy.new(use_unique_channel = false, logger = Messaging.logger)
+        Freddy.new(use_distinct_connection = false, logger = Freddy.logger)

-    * if *use\_unique\_channel* is set to true, then this Freddy instance will create and use a new tcp connection
+    * if *use\_distinct\_connection* is set to true, then this Freddy instance will internally use a distinct tcp connection, response queue and timeout checking thread, otherwise global components are reused.

 * Deliver messages: